 Using approximation by rationals, Kolmogorov complexity may be further extended to Euclidean spaces~\cite{LutMay08}.
 For every $E\subseteq\R^n$, define

 where the minimum is understood to be infinite if $E\cap\Q^n$ is empty.
 This is the length of the shortest program that outputs some rational point in $E$.
-The \emph{Kolmogorov complexity of $x\in\R^n$ at precision $r\in\N$} is given by
+The \emph{Kolmogorov complexity} of $x\in\R^n$ at \emph{precision} $r\in\N$ is given by

-the length of the shortest program that outputs any \emph{precision-$r$} rational approximation of $x$. $K_r(x)$ may also be described as the \emph{algorithmic information content} of $x$ at precision $r$, and similarly, $K_r(x)/r$ is the \emph{algorithmic information density} or \emph{incompressibility} of $x$ at precision $r$.
-This ratio does not necessarily converge as $r\to\infty$, but it does have asymptotes in $[0,n]$.
-These asymptotes are used to define effective dimensions. \begin{definition}[\cite{Lutz03b,Mayo02,AHLM07,LutMay08}] Let $x\in\R^n$. \begin{enumerate} \item The \emph{effective Hausdorff dimension of $x$} is
+the length of the shortest program that outputs any \emph{precision-$r$} rational approximation of $x$. $K_r(x)$ may also be described as the \emph{algorithmic information content} of $x$ at precision $r$, and similarly, $K_r(x)/r$ is the \emph{algorithmic information density} of $x$ at precision $r$.
+This ratio does not necessarily converge as $r\to\infty$, but it does have limiting bounds in $[0,n]$.
+These limits are used to define algorithmic dimensions. \begin{definition}[\cite{Lutz03b,Mayo02,AHLM07,LutMay08}] Let $x\in\R^n$. \begin{enumerate} \item The \emph{(algorithmic) dimension} of $x$ is